Brass hinges were mortised into the door and carcass.

-- This jewelry box is a Pennsylvania Spice Box design.
+- This jewelry box is based on plans for a Pennsylvania Spice Box that I purchased.

 - The back is made from 1/4" plywood.

-- The walnut necklace caddy slides out and reveals posts for hanging and displaying necklaces.
+- The uniquely designed walnut necklace caddy slides out and reveals hooks for hanging and displaying necklaces.

-- Knobs, hinges, and lock are either solid brass or brass plated.
+- The knobs, hinges, and lock are either solid brass or brass plated.

 However, they continued to be made in Pennsylvania until the close of the 18th century.
 While they were popular in the Delaware Valley Area, they most notable were made in Chester County, Pennsylvania.